retrogradeorbit/bouncr/README.md

 A wire hoop baby bouncer is an underdamped simple harmonic oscillator.
 Simple harmonic oscillators have a resonant frequency.
-As the force driving the system to osciallate approaches the resonant frequency, the energy transfer becomes very efficient, and a small input results in a large bounce.
+As the force driving the system to oscillation approaches the resonant frequency, the energy transfer becomes very efficient, and a small input results in a large bounce.